Comparing dg category models for path spaces via $A_\infty$-functors: Introduction

+A natural question is whether Corollaries~\ref{corollary: Adams equiv iff Chen equiv} and ~\ref{corollary: Chen is a quasi-equiv} extend to possibly non-simply connected spaces.
+One may begin to address this by examining whether Adams' map and Chen's iterated integral map remain quasi-isomorphisms when $X$ is not simply connected.
 In recent years, Adams' theorem has been shown to extend to arbitrary topological spaces \cite{RZ_cubical}.
-The third main result of this article is an elementary proof (independent of the above results) of this extension by lifting necklaces to the universal cover and using Adams' original proof for simply connected spaces.
+In fact, it turns out that $\mathcal{A}_X$ is a quasi-equivalence even when $X$ is a non-simply connected space.
+We give an elementary proof (independent of all the above results) of this extension of Adams’ theorem by lifting necklaces to the universal cover and using Adams' original proof for simply connected spaces.

 \begin{theorem} For any topological space $X$, the functor

 is a quasi-equivalence of dg categories. \end{theorem}

 \begin{corollary}[\cite{RZ_cubical,rivera2022adams}] For any pointed topological space $(X,b)$, Adams' map is a quasi-isomorphism of dg algebras. \end{corollary}